SQE-INRiM/JosephsonCircuitsOptimizer/README.md

 -  `simulation_config.json` with some configuarion of the simulation process.

 -  `user_circuit.jl` in which the circuit schematic is defined with a lumped-element approach.
--  `user_cost_and_performance.jl` with the definition of the device-specific metric and the desired performan functions.
+-  `user_cost_and_performance.jl` with the definition of the device-specific metric, the desired performan functions and eventually the delta function for the nonlinear correction.
 -  `user_parametric_sources.jl` (optional).
 Some sources can have a parametric input that depends on device parameters.
 It is possible to create a file which connect the sources with these parameters.

 Simulation outputs are saved in `working_space/outputs/output_YYYY-MM-DD_hh-mm-ss`, where the following files are generated: